 In such cases, a digital tool will always beat an analog meter.

 You can always reset the same angle, regardless of the time and other settings that were between the two setups.

 That’s why you get the same perfect cuts every time.

 That’s why I am in favor of digital measuring devices instead of analog measuring devices.
 But there are more advantages than just these two examples!

 Read on and convince yourself why you should switch to digital tools.

 Using digital tools in your workplace comes with a few big benefits that will make a huge difference.

-Although there is a small price difference between digital tools and analog tools, that price difference will quickly disappear when you see what they can do for you.
+Although there is a small price difference between digital tools and analog tools, this will quickly disappear when you see what they can do for you.

-Clarity: Those numbers and lines on analog tools are so small and so close together that doubts can quickly strike.
+Those numbers and lines on analog tools are so small that doubts can quickly strike.

 Which degree line is that closest?
 Is it 12.3 mm or 12.4 mm?